MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/troubleshooting.md

 ### How do I know what key I need, where I get it, and what I do with it?

-See [Authoring and query prediction endpoint keys in LUIS](luis-concept-keys.md) to learn about the differences between the [authoring key](luis-how-to-azure-subscription.md#authoring-key) and the [endpoint prediction key](luis-how-to-azure-subscription.md).
+See [Authoring and query prediction endpoint keys in LUIS](luis-concept-keys.md) to learn about the differences between the authoring key and the prediction runtime key.

 ### I got an error about being out of quota.
 How do I fix it?

-See, [Fix HTTP status code 403 and 429](luis-how-to-azure-subscription.md#fix-http-status-code-403-and-429) to learn more.
+See, Fix HTTP status code [403](#i-received-an-http-403-error-status-code-how-do-i-fix-it) and [429](#i-received-an-http-429-error-status-code-how-do-i-fix-it) to learn more.

 ### I need to handle more endpoint queries.
 How do I do that?